April 29th is officially celebrated as We Jump The World Day as well as Zipper Day.

 If today is important to you, then you’ve found the right place to learn all about the history of April 29th, including a timeline of historical events that happened on this day, as well as some interesting facts that you probably didn’t know.

 Did you know that on this day in 1953, Space Patrol aired the first 3D television episode?
 It was the first time US broadcasting had experimented with 3D.

-Keep reading for more facts about April 29th in history!
+Keep reading for more interesting facts about April 29th in history!

-Indonesia announced plans to move their capital city from Jakarta due to the city sinking.
+2019 Indonesia announced plans to move its capital city from Jakarta due to the city sinking.

 The couple had been in a relationship for many years.
-1,900 people attended the ceremony, 1 million lined London's streets, and 2 billion watched on worldwide TV.
+One thousand nine hundred people attended the ceremony, 1 million lined London's streets, and 2 billion watched on worldwide TV.